GHActionsTraining/SimpleMathLib/README.md

 [![.NET](https://github.com/GHActionsTraining/SimpleMathLib/actions/workflows/dotnet.yml/badge.svg)](https://github.com/GHActionsTraining/SimpleMathLib/actions/workflows/dotnet.yml)

-# Introduction
+# Introduction to SimpleMAth
 TODO: Give a short introduction of your project.
 Let this section explain the objectives or the motivation behind this project.

+newline
-# Getting Started
+Add to same line# Getting Started
-TODO: Guide users through getting your code up and running on their own system.
+Same TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process
 2. Software dependencies
 3. Latest releases